zth/res-x/TYPESCRIPT.md

 Notes:

-- The JSX runtime is provided by `rescript-x/src/Hjsx.js` which is compatible with TS’s `react-jsx` transform via `jsxImportSource`.
+- The JSX runtime is provided by the package export `rescript-x/jsx-runtime`, so set `jsxImportSource` to `"rescript-x"`.
 - Elements and props are intentionally permissive for flexibility; you can layer your own prop typing per component as desired.